Khalidbaraka/takehome-frontend-3d/APPROACH_NOTES.md

 2. fix event propagation so delete clicks do not trigger unintended selection
 3. clear selection when the selected shape is inside the deleted subtree
 4. switch numbering to stable display numbers instead of position-based relabeling
-5. split the tree into smaller focused components so deletion and nested rendering were easier to reason about
+5. refactor the tree into smaller focused components so deletion logic and nested rendering were easier to reason about (structural detail covered in section 4)
 6. add tests for deleting children, deleting parent subtrees, and clearing stale selection

 Complexity impact: